 Lifestyle and home remedies

-You can get rid of lice with a patient, thorough approach that involves cleaning yourself or your child and any personal belongings that may be contaminated.
+You can get rid of lice with a patient, detailed approach that involves cleaning yourself or your child and any personal belongings that may contain lice.

-These steps may help you eliminate lice infestations:
+These steps may help you get rid of lice:

 - Check other household members for lice and nits.
 Treat anyone who has signs of lice.

 Use lotions and shampoos.
-Choose from among several over-the-counter lotions and shampoos (Nix, Rid, others) designed to kill lice.
+Choose from among several nonprescription lotions and shampoos designed to kill lice.
 Apply the product according to package instructions.

 You may need to repeat treatment with the lotion or shampoo in about 9 to 10 days after the first application.
 Be sure to check the age recommendations of the drugs before using them on children.

 - Comb wet hair.
 Use a fine-toothed or nit comb to physically remove the lice from wet hair.
-Repeat every three to four days for at least two weeks.
-This method may be used in combination with other treatments and is usually recommended as the first line treatment for children under age 2.
+Repeat every 3 to 4 days for at least two weeks.
+This method may be used in combination with other treatments.
+It is usually recommended as the first line treatment for infants younger than 2 months.

-- Wash contaminated items.
+- Wash items.
 Wash bedding, stuffed animals, clothing and hats with hot, soapy water — at least 130 F (54 C) — and dry them at high heat for at least 20 minutes.

 - Seal unwashable items.
 Place them in an airtight bag for two weeks.

 - Vacuum.
-Give the floor and furniture a good vacuuming.
+Vacuum the floor and furniture well.

 - Wash combs and brushes.
 Use very hot, soapy water — at least 130 F (54 C) — or soak combs and brushes in rubbing alcohol for an hour.

 One thing you don't need to worry about is your household pets.
 Lice prefer people to pets.
 So your pets don't need any treatment for lice.

-A number of home or natural remedies, such as mayonnaise or olive oil, are used to treat head lice infestations, but there's little to no evidence of their effectiveness.
+Many home or natural remedies, such as mayonnaise or olive oil, are used to treat head lice.
+But there's little to no evidence of their effectiveness.

 A special machine that uses hot air to dehydrate head lice and their eggs is another alternative treatment method.
 The machine requires special training and is currently available only at professional lice treatment centers.